Stewart Ellison

-Stewart Ellison (March 8, 1834 - October 24, 1899) was an American builder and state legislator in North Carolina.
+Stewart Ellison (March 8, 1834 – October 24, 1899) was an American building contractor and state legislator in North Carolina.

 Biography

-Ellison was born enslaved March 8, 1834 in Beaufort County, North Carolina.
+Ellison was born enslaved on March 8, 1834 in Beaufort County, North Carolina.
 He was owned by Abner F. Neal.
-He took up a carpentry apprenticeship at the age of thirteen with Marrs (Marse) Newton to serve for seven years.
+He took up a carpentry apprenticeship at thirteen years of age with Marrs Newton, a free mulatto mechanic in Washington, to serve for seven years.
 He learned to read and write in his free time.

-Around July 1852 Ellison travelled to Raleigh, North Carolina to work on several building projects.
-This included several buildings on Fayetteville Street, he was the listed builder of the St. Paul A.M.E.
-Church in Raleigh, North Carolina and was the carpenter for the North Carolina Hospital for the Insane on the site of the Dorothea Dix Hospital.
-He moved to Washington in December 1854 where he lived until 1862 when he returned to Raleigh.
+Around July 1852 Ellison travelled to Raleigh, North Carolina to work on several construction projects.
+This included several buildings on Fayetteville Street and months of work on the North Carolina Hospital for the Insane.
+He returned to Washington in December 1854 where he lived until 1862 when he moved to Raleigh.
 He worked as both a builder and also as a merchant and a jailer.

 Ellison was elected to Raleigh’s board of commissioners in 1869 and was the first black man in this position.

 He served in the North Carolina House of Representatives from 1870 until 1874 and from 1879 until 1880.
 In 1876 he had declined the nomination.
 He was a member of several committees during his service including the Education committee, the Deaf, Dumb, and Blind committee and the Public Buildings committee.

+In June 1874, Ellison spoke in favor of a national civil rights bill under consideration by Congress.
+By June he was publicly voicing skepticism, as the legislation's unpopularity grew.

 In the 1870s he served as director of the state penitentiary for three terms appointed by governor Curtis Hooks Brogden.

 He also worked as a janitor in a building he helped build and as a dining room attendant at the Yarborough House.
+In the 1880s, Raleigh Postmaster John Nichols hired him to work as a postal clerk at the behest of James H. Harris.

 He had been married to Mary Davis with whom he had three daughters and then later in 1866 he married Narcissa Lucas.

 Ellison died October 24, 1899 aged 65 after being in poor health for several years.